gabors-data-analysis/gabors-data-analysis.github.io/_pages/wms-gabors.md

 ![wms](/images/wms-gabors-2022-emc.jpg){:height="80%" width="80%"}

 *Daniella Scur, Rafaelle Sadun, Renata Lamos, John Van Reenen, and Gabor Bekes.
-I'm sure Nick Bloom can be seen if you concentrate enough:-)*
+Hope Nick Bloom might be seen if you concentrate enough:-)*

 ## Teaching metrics with WMS to business and management and econonomics students